vilkoos/my_data_analyst_portfolio/README.md

 my data analyst portfolio
 =========================

-This portfolio has two goals:
+This [portfolio](http://en.wikipedia.org/wiki/Electronic_portfolio#E-portfolios_in_Education) has two goals:

 1. to show my achievements as a data scientist
-2. to experiment with a portfolio (see note 1)
+2. to experiment with an development oriented e-portfolio (see note 1)

 ## contents